Master of Veterinary Biomedical Science

 Academic Performance in Professional Courses

 If a grade of "B" or better is earned in DVM-level courses, students who are accepted into the LMU-CVM DVM program will not have to repeat the classes during their first year at LMU-CVM.
 This will allow students who are accepted into the LMU-CVM to enter with up to 10 earned credits.
 During their first year in the CVM they may apply to be considered as Veterinary Teaching Assistants and Tutors.
+These credits will be considered transfer credits, and thus any student who transfers credits from the MS VBMS program into the LMU-CVM DVM program will not be eligible for Valedictorian or Salutatorian awards.
+See the LMU-CVM Student Handbook for more information.

 Guaranteed Interview to LMU-CVM DVM Program

-Students who achieve a cumulative 3.0+ graduate GPA over at least 15 credits in the VBMS program and complete their Veterinary Medical College Application Services (VMCAS) application and apply to LMU-CVM will be granted an interview with the LMU-CVM.
+Students who achieve a cumulative 3.0+ graduate GPA over at least 15 credits in the VBMS program, complete their Veterinary Medical College Application Services (VMCAS) application, and apply to the LMU-CVM will be granted an interview with the LMU-CVM.
+Students who perform below the 3.0+ graduate GPA standard in a 15-credit hour semester will not receive a guaranteed interview.
+Students placed on academic probation should not expect an interview for the LMU-CVM DVM program.

-For a student in the thesis track of the VBMS program, the petition for a leave of absence should be supported by the supervisory committee, affirming that the student is at a stage in their program where they may return and continue the approved thesis research or will be allowed to propose another research topic on return to active status in the program.
+For a student in the thesis track of the MS VBMS program, the petition for a leave of absence should be supported by the supervisory committee, affirming that the student is at a stage in their program where they may return and continue the approved thesis research or will be allowed to propose another research topic on return to active status in the program.
 If the supervisory committee is not supportive of continuation after the leave of absence, the student will need to request a different supervisory committee on return to active student status.
 If a supervisory committee cannot be assembled for the student, the student will be advised to complete a different major in the program or discontinue the graduate program.

 Maximum Timeframe for Program Completion

-The student bears the ultimate responsibility for ensuring completion of all graduation requirements.
+Extensions for any program completion timeframes require approval of the Graduate Council and the LMU-CVM Dean.
+The student bears the ultimate responsibility for ensuring completion of all degree requirements

 Degrees and Certificates